The Children of Charles Ponting and Mary Pearce

 Frances Hobbs (formerly Ponting nee Bell) died in 1887 (Reg Gen Sept 1887 Newent 6a 154).

-- Fitzherbert Huntley Ponting, Sarah Elizabeth & Alberta Florence Maish
+- Fitzherbert Huntley Ponting and Sarah Elizabeth/Alberta Florence Maish

-In 1851 Henry and Francis's son 5 year old Fitzherbert Huntley Ponting was living at Cou-age Road, Malmesbury with his parents.
+In 1851 Henry and Frances's son 5 year old Fitzherbert Huntley Ponting was living at Cou-age Road, Malmesbury with his parents.

 In 1861, aged 13, H F Ponting was a boarder at Christchurch, St Botolph, without Aldersgate and St Sepelchene in London.

-Fitzherbert Ponting married Sarah Elizabeth.
-Their daughter, Elizabeth Jane Ponting was born in 1877.
 In 1881 the family were living in 1 Sydney Villa, West Plumstead with their daughter 4 year old Elizabeth.
 Fitzherbert was a commercial traveller.
 It is not clear where Florence would have been at the time.

 Sarah Elizabeth Ponting of Sydney Villas, Lower Eglinton Road died aged 44 and was buried at Plumstead St Mary on 9 July 1887.

 Fitzherbert Huntley Ponting of 2, Chiddington Street, Parsons Green, Middx died on 13 October 1908 at 4 Richmond Road, Staines, Middx.
 Administration of his estate was granted to his widow Alberta Florence Ponting.
 His effects were valued at £94.

-By 1911 his 38 year old widow Alberta was a domestic servant at Richard's Smeardon and his family's home, Manor Farm House, Petersham, Surrey.
+By 1911 his 38 year old widow Alberta was a domestic servant at Richard Smeardon and his family's home, Manor Farm House, Petersham, Surrey.

-Nothing more is known about Fitzherbert and Sarah's daughter Elizabeth Jane Ponting.
+Nothing more is known about Fitzherbert and Sarah's daughter Elizabeth Ponting.

 - Percival Charles Ponting and Mariah Margaret Forbes